Guaranteed Privacy-Preserving $\mathcal{H}_{\infty}$-Optimal Interval Observer Design for Bounded-Error LTI Systems: Guaranteed Privacy-Preserving Interval Observer Design

 \subsection{Guaranteed Privacy-Preserving Mechanism}

-We introduce a set-valued deterministic mechanism (i.e., mapping $\mathcal{M}$) that is guaranteed privacy-preserving for the desired variable $z_k=\Gamma x_k$ in the sense of Definition \ref{defn:guar_privacy}.
-First, note that given the measurement signal $y_k$ and using Proposition \ref{prop:bounding}, the to-be-designed mechanism $\mathcal{M}$ outputs set-valued estimates of $z_k \in [\underline{z}_k,\overline{z}_k]$ as
+\mmoh{In this section, we provide additional conditions to ensure the proposed observer \eqref{eq:observer} preserves the privacy of output in a guaranteed manner (cf. Definition \ref{defn:guar_privacy}).
+To formalize our results, we} introduce a set-valued deterministic mechanism (i.e., mapping $\mathcal{M}$) that \mmoh{is needed to be weakly/strongly} guaranteed privacy-preserving in the sense of Definition \ref{defn:guar_privacy}.
+Note that given the measurement signal $y_k$ and by Proposition \ref{prop:framer}, the to-be-designed mechanism $\mathcal{M}$ outputs set-valued estimates of the desired variable $z_k=\Gamma x_k \in [\underline{z}_k,\overline{z}_k]$: